Skip to Content

 Conclusion

-Garnet is a ubiquitous mineral known for thousands of years.
-The garnet mineral group consists of numerous varieties which occur in a wide range of colors (yellow, green, orange, pink, red, burgundy, brown, purple).
+Garnet is a common mineral that has been known for thousands of years.
+The garnet mineral group includes a variety of colors (yellow, green, orange, pink, red, burgundy, brown, and purple).

 Synthetic (lab-grown) garnets: yttrium aluminum garnet (YAG) and gadolinium gallium garnet (GGG) are mostly used in the high-tech sphere as laser rods and rarely as gem substituents.